averkinderen/uptec.github.io/_posts/2024-01-21-auth-series-5-call-protected-api-by-azure-ad-microsoft-entra-id-via-web-app-authorization-code-flow.md

 ![2024 01 18 10H50 07](/assets/images/auth-series-5/2024-01-18_10h50_07.png)

-Now, select the **uptec-auth-api** or create new one, and take a note on the client id and tenant id of it.
+Now, select the **uptec-auth-api** or create new one, and take a note of the client id and tenant id

 ![2024 01 18 10H50 20](/assets/images/auth-series-5/2024-01-18_10h50_20.png)

 Go to the **Expose an API** menu, we can see previously we have added a scope named **Access.Read**.

 ![2024 01 18 10H52 00](/assets/images/auth-series-5/2024-01-18_10h52_00.png)

 Now, we need to add new scope named **Access.Write**.
 These scopes will be used by our API as additional checking mechanism.
-After JWT validated, the api controller can further check whether or not calling api has the required scopes.
+After the JWT is validated, the api controller can further check whether or not the calling api has the required scopes.

 ![2024 01 18 10H58 54](/assets/images/auth-series-5/2024-01-18_10h58_54.png)

-Once the new scope created, don't forget to take a note on both scopes as well.
+Once the new scope is created, don't forget to take note of both scopes.

 ### 2. Register Our Web App and Add The New Scope 'Access.Write'

 Switch to App Registration again, and now select the **uptec-auth-api-caller**.
-In this page, take a note on the client id and tenant id as well.
+In this page, take a note on the client id and tenant id.

 ![2024 01 18 10H59 38](/assets/images/auth-series-5/2024-01-18_10h59_38.png)

-Go to the **Certificates & secrets** menu, create new client secret and take a note on it as we will use this in the web app to call the api.
+Go to the **Certificates & secrets** menu, create new client secret and take a note of it as we will use this in the web app to call the api.

 ![2024 01 18 11H00 23](/assets/images/auth-series-5/2024-01-18_11h00_23.png)

-To register our web app url, we have to go to **Authentication** page, in the Web Platform, add new url `https://localhost:8282/signin-oidc` and `https://localhost:8282/signout-callback-oidc`.
+To register our web app url, we have to go to the **Authentication** page, in the Web Platform, add following urls `https://localhost:8282/signin-oidc` and `https://localhost:8282/signout-callback-oidc`.

 This localhost port 8282 will be used by our application and the reason we register it in here is to  make sure that we can login/logout and call the api properly.

 ![2024 01 18 11H28 33](/assets/images/auth-series-5/2024-01-18_11h28_33.png)

 The last step, we need to request/add new scope from **uptec-auth-api** we have created earlier.
 Go to **API permissions**, Click "**Add a permission**" button, in the "**APIs my organization uses/My APIs**", search  **uptec-auth-api** and select it.

 ![2024 01 18 11H29 23](/assets/images/auth-series-5/2024-01-18_11h29_23.png)